We are currently accepting pitches! Please take a read below before submitting anything.

 If you're a CBC reporter/producer or a Canadian audio freelancer with a deeper story to tell, pitch us!

 Every show we put to air is the result of extensive collaboration with the Doc Project team.
 Regardless of your experience level, expect to work closely with a Doc Project editor or co-producer.

-If you're an up-and-coming Canadian doc maker or a CBC employee with prior audio experience you may want to check out the CBC Radio Doc Mentorship Program.
-This program pairs less experienced radio doc producers with established CBC doc editors at a number of shows across the CBC Radio One network.
+You may also want to check out the CBC Radio Doc Mentorship Program.
+This program pairs less experienced radio doc producers with established CBC doc editors at a number of shows across the CBC Radio One network, including The Doc Project.

 Show mission statement